nroduit/nroduit.github.io/content/tutorials/mpr.en.md

 {{% /notice %}}

 When the tab containing the MPR views is selected, the crosshair tool {{< svg "static/tuto/icon/crosshair.svg" >}} is automatically applied on the left mouse button.
 Note that it is possible to change the window/level with the [ctrl key](../../basics/shortcuts/) while keeping crosshair selected.

+By default, zoom and window/level are synchronized between the 3 views.
+The MRR views can be displayed in different layouts {{< svg "static/tuto/icon/layout.svg" >}}.

 {{% notice tip %}}
 Once the 2 new plans are created, they also appear in the [DICOM explorer](../dicom-explorer/) and can be [exported](../dicom-export/#dicom-export).